 Navigate with the experts

-SKUAPILOTS will provide high standard assistance in Antarctic navigation advice with experienced Ice Pilots to make your sea voyage a wonderful, safe, unique, and unforgettable life experience.
-Our ice advisors can support all types of vessels, such as cruise ships, research, logistics and yachts, venturing into the Antarctic waters south of Cape Horn.
+SKUAPILOTS will provide high-quality Antarctic navigational support with experienced ice advisors to make your voyage a wonderful, safe, unique, and unforgettable life experience.
+Our ice advisors can assist all types of vessels, such as cruise ships, research vessels, logistics vessels, and yachts, venturing into the Antarctic waters south of Cape Horn.

-Weeks or months before the ship arrives in Antarctica, our team of experts can assist in the planning of the voyage to reach the most attractive points of interest of the white continent.
-In addition, before sailing through the Drake Passage, our efforts will be oriented to advise the captain to achieve a safe crossing.
+Weeks or months before the ship arrives in Antarctica, our team of experts can assist in planning the voyage to reach the most attractive points of interest on the white continent.
+In addition, before sailing through the Drake Passage, our efforts will be focused on advising the captain to achieve a safe passage.

-All our ice pilots are fully certified according to IMO STCW Polar Code (7.11 & 7.12 Basic & Advanced Training for ships operating in polar waters, IMO STCW, Table-A-V/4-1 Basic and Table-A-V/4-2 Advanced).
-In addition, some of our Ice Pilots have served as instructors for these courses, given both in Chile and abroad.
+All our ice advisors are fully certified according to the IMO STCW Polar Code (7.11 & 7.12 Basic & Advanced Training for Ships Operating in Polar Waters, IMO STCW, Table-A-V/4-1 Basic and Table-A-V/4-2 Advanced).
+In addition, some of our ice advisors have served as instructors for these courses, both in Chile and abroad.

-Finally, all our Ice Pilots have the Seagoing Permit as “Senior Ice Advisor” with its corresponding official Seaman’s Book, issued by the Maritime Authority of the Republic of Chile.
+Finally, all of our ice advisors have the title of “Senior Ice Advisor” in the Seagoing Permit with the corresponding official seaman’s book, issued by the Maritime Authority of the Republic of Chile.

-Should an emergency or eventuality occur, our pilots are fully familiarized with the support that can be offered by each one of the local bases, carrying out a smooth coordination with the Antarctica Salvage and Rescue Patrol and with the Port Authorities in the Antarctic Peninsula and Cape Horn.
+In the event of an emergency or contingency, our pilots are fully familiar with the support that can be provided by each of the local bases, ensuring smooth coordination with the Antarctic Salvage and Rescue Patrol and the Port Authorities of the Antarctic Peninsula and Cape Horn.

-Likewise, because of their experience commanding ships with helicopters in the Antarctica, they have a complete knowledge of the air operations that are characteristic of that complex area.
+Similarly, having commanded ships with helicopters in Antarctica, they have a complete knowledge of the air operations that characterize this complex area.

-As far as meteorological and glaciological support, our pilots have great expertise to access the best sources of information both in Chilean and in international agencies.
-Special importance is assigned to the valuable assistance provided by the different bases and Port Authorities that are deployed in the Antarctica as well as in the overall area of Cape Horn.
-Their data of the real time Antarctic ice and meteorological conditions are vital to make the safest decisions with regards to the routes to take and the moment for each transit.
+In terms of meteorological and glaciological support, our pilots have great expertise in accessing the best sources of information, both in Chilean and international agencies.
+Of particular importance is the valuable assistance provided by the various bases and port authorities located in the Antarctic and around Cape Horn.
+Their real-time data on Antarctic ice and meteorological conditions are essential for making the safest decisions on the routes to take and the timing of each transit.

-Our presence and assistance during your voyage, both in the planning and in the daily activities, allows us to provide advice to a vessel captain, with a high level of competence, ensuring that SAFETY is our ruling principle, for the people, for the ship and for the environment, all of which will make your expedition to the Antarctica, an unforgettable adventure.
-For many years the SKUAPILOTS Team has been selecting the Points of Interest that offer the greatest attractions in the "white continent" and the most favorable routes to access them.
+Our presence and assistance during your voyage, both in the planning and in the daily activities, allows us to provide a captain's advice with a high level of competence, ensuring that SAFETY is our guiding principle, for people, for the ship and for the environment, all of which will make your expedition to Antarctica an unforgettable adventure.
+For many years, the SKUAPILOTS team has been selecting the most interesting sites on the "White Continent" and the best routes to reach them.

-Special assistance that may be required, such as helicopters, conferences for passengers, medical help or evacuation and transfers to faraway places can be organized.
+Special assistance that may be required, such as helicopters, passenger conferences, medical assistance, or evacuation and transfer to distant locations, can be arranged.

-It is also worth to mention our Chilean Antarctica mapping availability, both in paper as on CNE to which the UK charts (Admiralty Charts) availability is added.
+It is also worth mentioning our Chilean Antarctic chart availability, both in paper and on CNE, to which is added the availability of UK charts (Admiralty Charts).

-It is proven that the Drake Passage is one of the stormiest seas on the planet.
-Our advisors have the skills to determine the best window to cross to avoid accidents to passengers and crew.
-Also, during the crossing, they can suggest alternatives access to Antarctica to ensure a safety navigation.
+The Drake Passage is known to be one of the stormiest seas on the planet.
+Our consultants have the skills to determine the best window to cross in order to avoid accidents to passengers and crew.
+They can also suggest alternative access to Antarctica during the crossing to ensure safe navigation.

 Authorized Chilean Fjords Pilot since 2010; Over 9 Antarctic campaigns as Commanding Officer of a CHN patrol ship and icebreaker Almirante Viel.
 Cap Hornier.